Genetically modified organism

 Bacteria are the easiest organisms to engineer and have been used for research, food production, industrial protein purification (including drugs), agriculture, and art.
 There is potential to use them for environmental purposes or as medicine.
 Fungi have been engineered with much the same goals.
 Viruses play an important role as vectors for inserting genetic information into other organisms.
 This use is especially relevant to human gene therapy.
 There are proposals to remove the virulent genes from viruses to create vaccines.
 Plants have been engineered for scientific research, to create new colors in plants, deliver vaccines, and to create enhanced crops.
 Genetically modified crops are publicly the most controversial GMOs, in spite of having the most human health and environmental benefits.
-The majority are engineered for herbicide tolerance or insect resistance.
-Golden rice has been engineered with three genes that increase its nutritional value.
-Other prospects for GM crops are as bioreactors for the production of biopharmaceuticals, biofuels, or medicines.

 Animals are generally much harder to transform and the vast majority are still at the research stage.
-Mammals are the best model organisms for humans, making ones genetically engineered to resemble serious human diseases important to the discovery and development of treatments.
-Human proteins expressed in mammals are more likely to be similar to their natural counterparts than those expressed in plants or microorganisms.
+Mammals are the best model organisms for humans.
 Livestock is modified with the intention of improving economically important traits such as growth rate, quality of meat, milk composition, disease resistance, and survival.
 Genetically modified fish are used for scientific research, as pets, and as a food source.
 Genetic engineering has been proposed as a way to control mosquitos, a vector for many deadly diseases.
 Although human gene therapy is still relatively new, it has been used to treat genetic disorders such as severe combined immunodeficiency and Leber's congenital amaurosis.